vadimpanchuk/php-sdk/README.md

 $projectId = 1; // in your admin panel
 $email = 'test@example.com'; // for matching user

+// User will be autocreated via any first letter

 // Variables for letter
 $data = [ // Data for letter
     'some' => 'hi',